-Dr. Neavin has unique training in face lift surgery with advanced aesthetic surgery training under renowned facelift plastic surgeon, Richard Ellenbogen, in Beverly Hills.
+Dr. Neavin has unique training in face lift surgery with advanced aesthetic surgery training under renowned facelift plastic surgeon, Richard Ellenbogen, in Los Angeles & Beverly Hills.
 He has also worked at the world renowned University of Pittsburgh Plastic Surgery under some of plastic surgery’s pioneers.
 Dr. Neavin also augments his facelift procedures with fat grafting to restore full cheeks and volume to the desired areas where fat was lost with aging.

 What you should know about facelifts

 Be wary of aggressive TV ads promising quick results at very low prices.
 There is an old adage, “you get what you pay for”.
 You aren’t shopping for a designer purse, you are shopping for your face (and life).
 First and foremost, make sure you are a safe candidate.
 Your primary care doctor should know about your plans.
 We make sure we get clearance from your medical physicians before proceeding with surgery.
 Second, understand that techniques differ, and surgical talent differs.
 Avoid cookbook strategies where only one type of lift is performed.
 A facelift should be customized to the the aging patterns and desires of the individual man or woman.
 Part of the process is proper diagnosis.
 While aging patterns are often similar, there are differences that dictate how the aging symptoms should be addressed.

 How long will my facelift last?

 This is a common question.
 A face lift will not prevent you from normal aging.
 But, this procedure does reverse the hands of time.
 The results of a good face lift will last for years.

 What are the different facelift procedures?